corceslab/CHOIR/README.md

 CHOIR is on bioRxiv!
 You can find it [here](https://www.biorxiv.org/content/10.1101/2024.01.18.576317v1).

-Petersen et al., CHOIR improves significance-based detection of cell types and states from single-cell data. *bioRxiv* (2024)
+Sant et al., CHOIR improves significance-based detection of cell types and states from single-cell data. *bioRxiv* (2024)

 ## Installation